Kitware/VolView/documentation/content/doc/toolbar.md

 With the polygon tool selected, the left mouse button places and adjusts control points.
 Click the first control point to finish making the polygon.
-Before a polygon is finished, right click to remove the last point.
+Before a polygon is finished, right click to remove the last point or press the Esc key to remove all points.
 After a polygon is closed, right click a control point to delete the polygon.

 Polygon annotations can be tagged with a label.
 Use the palette in the upper left or the `q` or `w` keys to select the active label.